 Attempt to manually modify a managed object

 If you manually modify a Kubernetes object that is managed by

 Anthos Config Management, that object's configuration is automatically updated

 to match the object's config in your repo.
 To test this, delete the

 kubectl delete namespace shipping-dev

-If you check immediately, the Namespace may be missing, but within a few seconds, it exists again:
+If you check immediately, the namespace may be missing, but within a few seconds, it exists again.
+For example:

 kubectl get ns shipping-dev